 “9.
 The only proper reasons for changing a name are either a more profound knowledge of the facts resulting from adequate taxonomic study or the necessity of giving up a nomenclature that is contrary to the rules.”
 (ICBN; repeated by ICNCP 8, page 2)

 Researchers in every subject area tend to be well aware of offensive and insulting names.
 They can cite many examples.
-They also can cite examples in which favouritism motivated by politics or ideology across some border has led to provocative attempts to assert or change names in the catalogue of nature.
+They also can cite examples in which favouritism motivated by politics or ideology across some border has led to attempts to assert or change names in the catalogue of nature.
+For instance, sometimes under dictatorships, scientists are pressured to ignore the rules and rename organisms to suit their political overseers.
 The result, researchers will complain, is confusion, duplication, and a loss of standardisation.
 They’ll cite rules such as priority and uniformity to reinforce their desire for consensus in subjects of direct mutual interest (e.g., stable names).
 They might also concede this means they will agree to disregard differences on important subjects (e.g., calling out racists and those with other abhorrent views) in order to achieve a more-desired goal (e.g., stability in names).
-It is a compromise, and it’s a prioritisation.
+It’s a compromise, and it’s a prioritisation.
 Alternatively, researchers might accept confusion for the moment and choose to look to a distant future when external matters are resolved and partisanship diminishes.